 Veterans who have earned eligibility for benefits through active military service, selective reserve, or National Guard may be certified to receive veterans benefits through the Financial Aid Office or County Veterans Service Office.
 State and federal benefits include Post 911 GI Bill, Montgomery G.I.
 Bill, Dependents, Selective Reserve, National Guard, VA Vocational Rehabilitation, and Wisconsin GI Bill Tuition Remission.
-Most MSTC programs are approved for benefits from state or federal programs.
-Contact the Veteran's Officer on each campus for additional information.
+Most Mid-State programs are approved for benefits from state or federal programs.

 - Chapter 33 Transferability Process for Dependent or Spouse